 Considering the price doesn’t mean going for a low or high budget shoe.
 As long as the price returns the quality, and the shoe feels comfortable, you can go for it.
 But yes, you have to spend a good amount of money for a shoe with great features.

-How to choose Running Shoes For The Professionals
+Running Shoes For The Professionals

 Besides the beginner-shoe features, a professional running shoe must hold some additional attributes to make your journey smooth and convenient.